cchitsiang/awesome-stars/topics.md

 ## eslint

+- [Blazity/next-enterprise](https://github.com/Blazity/next-enterprise) - 💼 An enterprise-grade Next.js boilerplate for high-performance, maintainable apps.
+Packed with features like Tailwind CSS, TypeScript, ESLint, Prettier, testing tools, and more to accelerate your deve
 - [steven-tey/precedent](https://github.com/steven-tey/precedent) - An opinionated collection of components, hooks, and utilities for your Next.js project.
 - [dahnielson/pwa-svelte-rollup-template](https://github.com/dahnielson/pwa-svelte-rollup-template) - Template for Svelte PWA
 - [postlight/serverless-typescript-starter](https://github.com/postlight/serverless-typescript-starter) - 🗄🙅‍♀️ Deploy your next serverless JavaScript function in seconds